rehierl/node-tree-outliner/3-1-0-design-2.md

 Assumed that section `s` would have to be suspended after some node `ns` was associated with it, and that section `s` would have to be resumed beginning with some node `nr`.
-This would in return mean that, in between both nodes, there need to be any number of nodes that are supposed to be completely unrelated to this section (hence, strictly suspended).
+This would in return mean that, in between both nodes, there could be any number of nodes that are supposed to be completely unrelated to this section (hence, strictly suspended).

-Note that these considerations do not take the definition of nodes into account, that would allow to clearly define when a section has to be suspended and when it has to be resumed.

-A section would, if suspend-and-resume operations were allowed, consist of multiple subsequent parts that are separate from each other.
-Due to the gaps in between the separate parts of a section, an algorithm would have no means to treat a section as as one entity by grouping all of the section's nodes, which would obviously be in conflict with the initial requirements.
+A section would therefore, if suspend-and-resume operations were allowed, consist of multiple subsequent parts that are separate from each other.
+Due to these gaps in between the separate parts, an algorithm would then have no means to treat a section as one entity by grouping all of the section's nodes, which would then be in conflict with the initial requirements.

-In addition to that, the intermediate nodes in between the separate parts of a strictly suspended section can still be seen to be in relationship with it.
-That is, because the very reason, as to why these intermediate nodes would have to be excluded, puts these intermediate nodes into a relationship with said section.
-After all, there would have to be a reason as to why they are surrounded by the separate parts of a section.
-Because of that, the ultimate goal of such an attempt (i.e. completely unrelated nodes) can't even be reached without producing a conflict.

-Finally, the subsequent parts of a strictly suspended section can also be seen to represent sections of their own.
+In addition to that, the subsequent parts of a strictly suspended section can also be seen to represent sections of their own.
 Hence, the nodes that would be required in order to tell an algorithm that it has to resume a section can themselves be seen to represent additional sectioning nodes.
 The separate parts can then be understood to represent separate sections.

+In short: There does not seem to be reasonable to support such strict suspend-and-resume operations.

 **CLARIFICATION**
 A section has no gaps.

-Because of that, any node belongs to a section, if it is subsequent to the section's first and presequent to the section's last node.
+Because of that, any node belongs to a section, if it is subsequent to the section's open and presequent to the section's close events.

 **CLARIFICATION**
 Once closed, a section is fully defined/specified.
 That is, because no